SofiaNords/eurovision-quiz/README.md

     -   #### User goals

         1. Start the Quiz Effortlessly:

-            Users can begin the quiz without any explicit instructions since the interface is highly intuitive.
+            - Users can seamlessly begin the quiz without any need for explicit instructions.
+The intuitive interface guides them through the process.

-        2. View Performance Scores:
+        2. View Performance Scores and Feedback:

-            Participants receive their quiz scores, allowing them to gauge how well they performed.
+           - Participants receive their quiz scores, enabling them to assess   their performance.
+            - Clear feedback indicates whether their answer is correct or incorrect.
+           -  If a user answers incorrectly, the correct answer is provided, helping them learn from their mistakes.
         3. Unlimited Retries:

-            Users have the flexibility to retake the quiz as many times as they’d like.
+            - Users enjoy the freedom to retake the quiz as many times as they desire.
+Whether aiming for improvement or simply having fun, unlimited retries enhance the user experience.

+        4. Costumized Feedback Based on Performance:
+            - Depending on how the user performs, the feedback will be costumized.

 -   ### Design
     -   #### Layout